Mehdi Kiani, Ph.D.

 Email: mkiani [at] psu.edu

-Mehdi’s research interests include analog, mixed-signal, RF, and power-management integrated circuits and systems for wireless healthcare monitoring, neural interfacing, implantable microelectronic devices, wireless sensing/actuating, energy harvesting, low-power short-range telemetry, assistive technologies, and structural health monitoring.
+Mehdi’s research interests include analog, mixed-signal, RF, and power-management integrated circuits/systems and ultrasound-based systems for wireless healthcare monitoring, neural interfacing, implantable microelectronic devices, wireless sensing/actuating, energy harvesting, and low-power short-range telemetry.

 Mehdi is the recipient of the Georgia Tech Sigma Xi Best PhD Thesis Award, Georgia Tech Chih Foundation Research Award for excellent research in the fields of engineering and health sciences, the Penn State Dorothy Quiggle Career Development Professorship, and the National Science Foundation (NSF) Early Career Award.